CamiloArias12/ShippingBackend/README.md

 shipping  is structure by the following packages.

-- `backen`: The back-end application used to provide shipping Web Services.
+- `backend`: The back-end application used to provide shipping Web Services.
 - `shared`: The shared package is used to represent common code between packages.

 ## Requirements